Best Ultralight Sandals For Backpacking 2026

 - Material: Coroplast

-- Cons: Not very durable.
-No traction.
+- Cons: No traction.
 Only viable in camp, cannot be used on slopes.
 Lineloc comes undone.

-If you prefer forefoot loops to toe thongs, go ahead choose Mayfly Imagos over the aforementioned MayFly Nymphs.
+If you prefer forefoot loops to toe thongs, go ahead and choose Mayfly Imagos over the aforementioned MayFly Nymphs.
 That and +0.1 oz are the only difference.
-But also like the Nyphs, they’re barely functional, and dead useless outside of camp and on sloping terrain, so take that into account.
-And like the Nymphs, Imagos lineloc cinching tends to come undone.
-We’ll conclude by stating just how fun and cool this wacky coroplast material is.
-What a unique look and with such thru-hiker pizazz.
-And though you do sacrifice functionality with the Mayflys, you don’t sacrifice functionality-to-weight ratio.
+But also like the Nyphs, they’re dead useless outside of camp and on sloping terrain, so take that into account.
+Like the Nymphs, Imagos lineloc cinching tends to come undone.
+And did we mention durability?
+As flimsy as they look, we’ve seen a single pair last for years of backcountry camping abuse.

 - Price: $39